 ∗ Corresponding author; e-mail: louise.chevalier@inrae.fr.

-keyword: sexual selection, demogenetic agent-based model, mutual mate choice, competition, preference, pleiotropy, polygeny.
+keyword: sexual selection, demogenetic individual-based model, mutual mate choice, competition, preference, pleiotropy, polygeny.

 ABSTRACT

 Sexual selection has long been known to favor the evolution of mating behaviors such

 3 as mate preference and competition, and to affect their genetic architecture, for instance by favoring genetic correlation between some traits.
 Reciprocally, genetic architecture can affect the expression and the evolvability of traits and mating behaviors.
 But sexual